youngsuKim-CSUSB/S2023-teaching-webpage/reviews.rst

 For vector spaces, assume all vector spaces are over the reals :math:`\mathbb{R}`.

+You may use the following book for a reference.

+* Axler, S. (2015).
+Linear Algebra Done Right (3rd ed.
+2015.).
+Springer International Publishing. `Link <https://csu-sb.primo.exlibrisgroup.com/permalink/01CALS_USB/122a7o7/alma991011070947602916>`_

 - finite dimensional vector space; in the sequel, you may assume that all vector spaces are of finite dimensional.

     - What is the dimension of a vector space?